yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Introduction

-This document, *OAuth 2.0 App2App Browser-less Flow*, describes a protocol enabling native (**Browser-less**) app navigation of an {{App2App}} OAuth grant across *different Trust Domains*.
+This document describes a protocol enabling native (**Browser-less**) app navigation of an {{App2App}} OAuth grant across *different Trust Domains*.

-When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests are routedusing federation, involving Authorization Servers acting as clients of *Downstream Authorization Servers*.
+When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests are routed using federation, involving Authorization Servers acting as clients of *Downstream Authorization Servers*.

 Such federation setups create trust networks, for example in Academia and in the business world across corporations.

 However in {{App2App}} scenarios the web browser must serve as user-agent, because federating Authorization Servers url's are not claimed by any native app.

-The use of web browsers in App2App flows, degrades the user experience somewhat.
+The use of web browsers in App2App flows degrades the user experience somewhat.

 This document specifies:

+**native_authorization_endpoint**:
-* A new Authorization Server endpoint and corresponding metadata property REQUIRED to support the browser-less App2App flow: **native_authorization_endpoint**.
+: A new Authorization Server endpoint and corresponding metadata property REQUIRED to support the browser-less App2App flow.

+**native_app2app_unsupported**:
-* A new error code value: **native_app2app_unsupported**
+: A new error code value.

+**native_callback_uri**:
+: A new native authorization request parameter, specifying the deep link of *Client App*.

 # Conventions and Definitions